What About Us (Pink song): Commercial performance

 "What About Us" entered the UK Singles Chart at number 83 for the issue date of August 17, 2017, and rose to number 5 the following week, selling 22,816 units and becoming Pink's 19th top 10 song in the United Kingdom.
 The track peaked at number three in the fourth week, selling 33,584 units and spending three non-consecutive weeks at its peak position.
 The song was later certified triple platinum by the British Phonographic Industry (BPI) for accumulating sales of 1,800,000 units in the UK.
 "What About Us" also experienced commercial success in mainland Europe, topping the charts in eight countries, including Poland and Switzerland.
-The song reached the top 10 in 12 other countries, including Austria, Germany, and Italy.
-In France it was certified diamond by the Syndicat National de l'Édition Phonographique (SNEP) for accumulating 333,333 equivalent sales units in France.
+The song reached the top 10 in 12 other countries, including Austria, Hungary, Czech Republic, Portugal, Spain, Germany, and Italy.
+In France, the song reached the top twenty, at number 19, becoming P!nk's eleventh top twenty, and spent 32 weeks on the Singles Chart.
+Then, it was certified diamond by the Syndicat National de l'Édition Phonographique (SNEP) for accumulating 333,333 equivalent sales units in France.
+The song equally reached the top twenty in Sweden and Norway, at number 15 and number 20.
+It was certified Platinum in Norway.

 In Australia, "What About Us" debuted at number one on the ARIA Singles Chart, where it remained for two consecutive weeks as Pink's ninth number-one single in Australia.
 The song has since been certified seven-times platinum by the Australian Recording Industry Association (ARIA), signifying sales of 490,000 equivalent units in Australia.
 The song peaked at number nine on the New Zealand Top 40 Singles chart on the report dated October 23, 2017.
 It was later awarded a platinum certification by Recorded Music NZ (RMNZ) for sales of over 30,000 equivalent units in the country.